 CDX is deemed to have acquired the Company and accordingly the Transaction has been accounted for using the acquisition method of accounting whereby the assets acquired and liabilities assumed are recorded at their estimated fair value at the acquisition date.
 The acquisition did not meet the criteria for a business combination and is therefore treated as a recapitalization under the scope of IFRS 2 - Share Based Payments.
 The consideration consisted entirely of equity (shares, options and warrants) of the Company which were measured at the estimated fair value on the date of acquisition.
 The fair value of the Common Shares issued to the former Roosevelt shareholders was determined to be \$1,557,823 based on the fair value of the shares issued (3,740,415 shares at \$0.42 per share).
-This share price was determined using the \$0.50 value of the subscription receipts and simulating the per warrant and per share respective values with a Black Scholes model using a volatility of 98%, a risk free rate of 0.25%, \$0.65 exercise value of the warrants and a 2-year term.
+This share price was determined using the \$0.50 value of the subscription receipts and simulating the per warrant and per share respective values with a Black Scholes model using a volatility of 98%, a risk-free rate of 0.25%, \$0.65 exercise value of the warrants and a 2-year term.
 The fair value of the Roosevelt Options was determined to be \$52,029 using a Black Scholes model based on the following assumptions: volatility - 98%; Risk-free interest rate - 0.27%; Stock price - \$0.42, exercise price - \$0.48 and an expected life of 1 year.
 The fair value of the Roosevelt Warrants was determined to be \$19,426 using a Black Scholes model based on the following assumptions: volatility - 87%; Risk-free interest rate - 0.27%; Stock price at April 12, 2021 - \$0.42 and an expected life of 0.35 years.
-The following is a summary of the consideration paid and allocation to the net assets acquired and listing expense:
+In connection with the acquisition, the Company issued consideration of \$1,629,278.